vitruv-tools/Vitruv-DSLs/vitruvOCL/README.md

 ## Acknowledgments

 - Grammar derived from DeepOCL implementation by Ralph Gerbig and Arne Lange (University of Mannheim)
-- Based on OCL# semantics by Gogolla et al.
+- Based on OCL# semantics by Steinmann, F., Clarisó, R., Gogolla, M.